Question: “My dentist seems to be a little behind the times with regard to technology. Should I be concerned?”

 Technology like lasers, digital photography, high-tech patient education, digital radiography, quieter electric drills, magnification, and computer-aided anesthetic delivery make diagnosing and doing dentistry more enjoyable for many of us.
 It generally makes it more comfortable and less stressful for patients, as well.

-That having been said, some dentists haven’t embraced new technology because they have been very successful in treating patients with well-established techniques that they have utilized over many years.
+That having been said, some dentists haven’t embraced the new technology because they have been very successful in treating patients with well-established techniques that they have utilized over many years.
 The bottom line is that technology alone will never make a dentist great.

 A “great” dentist has the ability to connect with the patient, makes a commitment to excellence, spends the necessary time and money to learn how to do things right, and provides the same level of care that he or she would want for him or herself.
 As a patient, you must establish a positive relationship with your dentist, ask questions, and be an active participant in the care that you receive.